jakubvalenta/geoshare/README.md

 To permanently allow or deny connecting to the map service instead of always asking (the default), go to the app’s Preferences.

-## Compatibility with the GMaps WV app

-You don't need Geo Share when using the GMaps WV app, because that app already produces geo: links.
-So you can directly share a location from GMaps WV with another map app.

 ## Reporting issues

 Geo Share supports many types of Google Maps and Apple Maps links.
 If you still